The 2019 SeaGL CFP is open for business!

 - Saturday: Weekend!
 We have fewer students on this day and more professionals and hobbyists.
 This audience is more familiar with technology in general and often is looking for more advanced talks or introductory talks on more advanced topics.

-Like last year, in 2018 SeaGL is looking for talks in two formats:
+Like the last few years, in 2019 SeaGL is looking for talks in two formats:

 - 20 minutes: Introduce the audience to a new technology, concept, or just recap an older idea which you think is really neat.